michalkac/Water-cooling-computer/README.md

 - 3 temperature sensors
 - OLED display that presents data from all sensors
 - alarm activated if any of sensor values goes beyond given range, all 4 sensor values have independent screen blinking function that indicates which value is out of range.
-- (To be Added) button that switch between display being turned off and two brightness levels (short press) and can activate/deactivate alarm (long press)
+- Button that switch between display being turned off and two brightness levels (short press) and can activate/deactivate alarm (long press)
-- (Work in progress) simple serial communication that allows to controll button functions and get sensor readings.
+- Simple serial communication that allows to controll button functions and get sensor readings.
 You can use it for example If You want to write an app to controll it/gather data/display graphs etc.

 Parts used: